Transport out of locally broken detailed balance: Transport from a hotspot

 \section{Transport from a hotspot}

 As discussed in the previous section, broken detailed balance occurs in tunneling through a junction separating regions at different temperatures.
 This is however not a sufficient condicion to generate transport in a conductor in global equlibrium.
-For example, no current will occur in a system consisting on a single hot island, as broken detailed balance is symmetric in the two junctions.
+For example, no current will occur in a system consisting on a single hot island, as broken detailed balance is symmetric in the two junctions\footnote{Remember that tunneling resistances are energy independent in metalic islands.
+This is not necessarily the case in other related systems with energy-dependent tunneling junctions, e.g. in semiconductor quantum dots.}.
 In order to have a current, an asymmetry needs to be introduced, e.g. by making the energy cost for tunneling through the two barriers different.
 In our case, this is the role of the second island.
 Its charging energy lifts the asymmetry making $U_{1\rmL}$ and $U_{12}$ different.
 Furthermore, this asymmetry can be tuned with gate voltages $V_{{\rm g}1}$ and $V_{{\rm g}2}$, as discussed above.
-If the second island is at the same temperature as the two terminals, $T_2=T$, detailed balance is satisfied at the third junction, with $\Gamma_{2\rmR}=\Gamma_{\rmR2}e^{U_{2\rmR}/\kBT}$.
+If the second island is at the same temperature than the two terminals, $T_2=T$, detailed balance is satisfied at the third junction, with $\Gamma_{2\rmR}=\Gamma_{\rmR2}e^{U_{2\rmR}/\kBT}$.

 The current generated in such a configuration with $T_1\neq T$ is plotted in Fig.~\ref{curr}(a) as a function of the control parameters $n_{{\rm g}1}$ and $n_{{\rm g}2}$.
 Fixing the gate voltage in island 1, the current changes sign when the gate voltage of island 2 is tuned.
 As depicted in the inset, the sign of the current depends on the sign of $U_{1\rmL}+U_{21}$: electrons tunneling out from the hot island into the region $i$ giving the largest $U_{1i}$ have a larger rate.
-For $U_{1i}\gg\kBT$, the difference of the two rates is exponentially small and therefore current is suppressed.
+The response is restricted to a region of gate voltages such that $U_{li}\lesssim\kBT$.
+Far from this region, the difference of the two rates is exponentially small and therefore current is suppressed.

 Reversing the sign of the local temperature gradient, $T_1-T$, changes the sign of the current, cf. Fig.~\ref{curr}(b).
 Being an obvious statement, it has practical consequences: rather than by heating one of the islands, the effect can be experimentally detected by cooling it.
-This can be done locally and non-invasively within nowadays technology~\cite{timofeev,partanen_quantum_2016}.
+This can be done locally and non-invasively by a coupled refrigerator system within nowadays technology~\cite{timofeev,partanen_quantum_2016,sinis}.